saif-mahmud/hierarchical-attention-HAR/README.md

 # Hierarchical Self Attention Based Autoencoder for Open-Set Human Activity Recognition

+### This repository is currently being updated, we hope to publish the final version of the code very soon.

 * In order to install the dependencies required for this project in the `conda` environment: